satyaseela/Cypress_challenge/README.md

 -----------------------------------
 # Cypress JavaScript End-to-End Testing Example Project

 This is an example project for performing end-to-end testing using Cypress and JavaScript.
-It demonstrates how to organize test files and perform testing for both UI and API aspects of your application.
+It demonstrates how to organize test files and perform testing for both UI and API aspects of application.

 ## Installation